Next Certificate Program Start: 06/06/2022

 Our Georgia location was founded to help provide students with the education necessary to excel in certain skilled trades.
-More specifically, this location focuses on educating students for successful careers in heavy equipment and crane operations.
+More specifically, this location focuses on educating students for careers in heavy equipment and crane operations.
 We are a testing site approved by the National Commission for the Certification of Crane Operators (NCCCO).

-To prepare our students for a career in heavy equipment operations, we offer Heavy Machinery programs designed to develop the knowledge and skill sets that will help them succeed.
+To prepare our students for a career in heavy equipment operations, we offer programs designed to develop the knowledge and skill sets that will help them succeed.
 We offer the following programs as part of our curriculum:

 Heavy Equipment College of Georgia